 Many business owners believe their business property insurance will cover damage from a disaster.
 That often is not the case.

 In general, your business property insurance will cover you from a loss of a common risk like an accident, theft, or vandalism.
-Fire is normally covered under you property insurance but flooding is not.
+Fire is normally covered under your business property insurance but flooding is not.
 Disaster insurance may not cover flooding without a flood policy.

 In the world of insurance today, there are various packages available to cover a multitude of risks.
 The key is to maximize coverage without duplication.
-Working with your commercial insurance agent to figure out specifically what coverage(s) is needed to protect your business property.
+Working with your commercial insurance agent to figure out specifically what coverage(s) is needed to protect your business property is ideal.

 It is very common for business owners to make the mistake of assuming the current insurance they have in place will cover for example, a flood.
 Only when it’s too late does the owner find out, there is no flood policy in place to pay a flood claim.